-The National Four Tropical Weeds Eradication Program (NFTWEP) targets five weed species native to tropical America which have been introduced into North Queensland.
+The National Four Tropical Weeds Eradication Program (NFTWEP) targets five weed species native to tropical America that have been introduced into North Queensland.

 Eradicating limnocharis as part of the National Four Tropical Weeds Eradication Program.

 The program targets eradication of the following species:

 - Miconia (Miconia calvescens, Miconia nervosa, Miconia racemosa)